haha-funny-lmao/immortalwrt-mt798x/README.md

 <img src="https://avatars.githubusercontent.com/u/53193414?s=200&v=4" alt="logo" width="200" height="200" align="right">

-# Project ImmortalWrt
+# Project OpenWrt

-ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, better performance, and special optimizations for mainland China users.<br/>
+OpenWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more devices supported, better performance, and special optimizations for mainland China users.<br/>
 Compared the official one, we allow to use hacks or non-upstreamable patches / modifications to achieve our purpose.
 Source from anywhere.

 Default login address: http://192.168.1.1 or http://immortalwrt.lan, username: __root__, password: _none_.